GDQuest/website/content/docs/_index.md

 +++

-Welcome to GDQuest - the documents section.
-This is the right place to find guides and guidelines for <abbr title="Free and Open Source Software">FOSS</abbr>, documentation for tools created at GDQuest, cheatsheets and much more.
+Welcome to the GDQuest docs section.

-We strive for quality content and this section of the website is no different.
+Here, you will find free learning guides, manuals for the tools we make at GDQuest, our contributor's guidelines, cheatsheets, and much more!